immutable/imx-core-sdk/README.md

 [![npm version](https://badge.fury.io/js/@imtbl%2Fcore-sdk.svg)](https://www.npmjs.com/package/@imtbl/core-sdk) [![Maintainability](https://api.codeclimate.com/v1/badges/219466ee5269620167e5/maintainability)](https://codeclimate.com/repos/62848fd8d4420d01b6002210/maintainability)

+> **⚠ DANGER: We recommend you upgrade to Core SDK v1.0.1 as soon as you can.**
+> We've released a critical bug fix in the stark `grindkey` method logic to work when there is a leading zero in the Ethereum wallet private key.

 The Immutable Core SDK provides convenient access to Immutable's APIs and smart contracts to help projects build better web3 games and marketplaces.

 Currently, our SDK supports interactions with our application-specific rollup based on StarkWare's StarkEx.
 In future, we'll be adding StarkNet support across our platform.